iammerus/paynow-whmcs/README.md

 This plugin integrations Zimbabwe's Leading Payments Gateway, Paynow, into WHMCS.

-> It's based of version 1.0.5 of the official PHP SDK from Paynow
+> It's based off version 1.0.5 of the official PHP SDK from Paynow

 # Usage Instructions